auth0/docs/articles/tokens/overview-jwt-claims.md

 ### Reserved claims

-The JWT specification defines seven reserved claims that can be included in a token:
+The JWT specification defines seven reserved claims that are not required, but are recommended to allow interoperability with other third-party applications.
+These are:

 * iss (issuer): Issuer of the JWT
 * sub (subject): Subject of the JWT (the user)